dekoza/mtgpl/docs/_sources/ATQ.rst.txt

 :mtgtip:`Transmute Artifact<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/e/6eab6765-eba3-4844-81ca-ae37a6e903df.jpg?1562918256|https://scryfall.com/card/atq/14/transmute-artifact?utm_source=api>`
    Sacrifice an artifact.
 If you do, search your library for an artifact card.
-If that card's converted mana cost is less than or equal to the sacrificed artifact's converted mana cost, put it onto the battlefield.
+If that card's mana value is less than or equal to the sacrificed artifact's mana value, put it onto the battlefield.
 If it's greater, you may pay |mana_x|, where X is the difference.
 If you do, put it onto the battlefield.
 If you don't, put it into its owner's graveyard.
-Then shuffle your library.
+Then shuffle.

 :mtgtip:`Artifact Possession<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/8/587d6ac8-fad8-49e0-862e-636e06628ff9.jpg?1562913472|https://scryfall.com/card/atq/15/artifact-possession?utm_source=api>`